 What happens when creative forces from different artistic disciplines come together in the name of their craft?
-Beauty grows exponentially.
+Innovation grows exponentially.

-That’s exactly what happened when we recently undertook a branding project to promote the Pennsylvania Ballet’s 2016-17 season.
+That’s exactly what happened when we undertook a comprehensive branding project to rethink the presentation of the Pennsylvania Ballet.

-Immediately afterward, we got to work creating a larger acquisition brochure suite aimed at attracting prospective new subscribers and attendees.
-Because we wanted to truly bring the new season’s vision to life and present it in a fresh and innovative way for those who may have never attended in the past, we proposed the idea of photographing select scenes from upcoming performances within the setting of the widely revered Philadelphia Museum of Art.
+We considered the new look as part of a renewal suite of marketing materials for their returning subscribers and attendees — including the new concept, design, and copy for a promotional email and companion print materials.
+We then got to work creating a larger acquisition brochure suite aimed at attracting prospective new subscribers and attendees.
+Because we wanted to truly bring the new season’s vision to life and present it in a fresh and innovative way for those who may have never attended in the past, we took an approach that was bold but also respected the long-standing traditions and branding of this iconic cultural institution.